 This tutorial introduces you to the Confluence Rich Text editor, which is similar to text editors you may have used in other software programs.
 Alternatively, you can choose to use Wiki Markup (a simple content-formatting language, known as Confluence Notation).
-A quick notation guide, Notation Help, appears at the right of the screen when you choose the 'Wiki Markup' edit tab.
-You can then click the 'full notation guide' link to view the full Notation Guide.
+A quick notation guide, Help Tips, appears at the right of the screen when you choose the 'Wiki Markup' edit tab.
+You can then click the 'Full notation guide' link to view the full Notation Guide.
 For more information about Confluence Notation, please see the documentation.

-- · Using the menus
+- Using the menus

 - Creating a space

 - Creating a page

 - Adding content to a page

 - Using the Dashboard

 - Updating your user profile

 - Adding a comment to a page

-- Creating a news item (blog post)
+- Creating a blog post